Friends of Ganondagan

 Rochester Refugee Resettlement Services | EUREKA!

-Ganondagan NY State Historic Site |Cultural Experience Design
+Ganondagan NY State Historic Site |T-minus

-DESIGN CHARETTE & EXHIBITION, PROJECT LEADER and Instructor
+DESIGN CHARETTE & EXHIBITION, PROJECT co-LEAD

 49 teams (5-6 students/team) responded to briefs, co-created by RIT and Ganondagan, specifying “appropriateness to the Ganondagan site and Haudenosaunee values."
 Each team designed concepts for one of the following: